 A new pontoon by the old suspension bridge support.
 An idyllic spot.

-Below the Sablons ecluse the river can have a strong current and there are short breakwaters that project out from the banks – below the waterline – at frequent intervals to slow the flow.
+Below Sablons the river can have a strong current and there are short breakwaters that project out from the banks – below the waterline – at frequent intervals to slow the flow.
 Keep to the marked channel.

 A small pontoon at Andancette (east bank) by the bridge over to the very pretty village of Andance.

 PK 68.6 Sarrasinière tower (ruin, r/b)

 New pontoon on piles above the bridge, east bank.
 Choice of several boulangeries within walking distance, and a big Intermarché supermarket, if you turn left off the pontoon and walk for about 1 kilometre.
 A variety of shops.
 Convenient mooring, perhaps a little exposed for mooring overnight.

 PK 79.1 Serves castle, l/b, and Arras tower, r/b